WhiskyTangoFawks/LunarFalloutPlus/README.md

     * `SMR Balance Options` : Reduces Super Mutant resistances, default is -30-20, disable for harder supermutants
     * `LFO Hardcore Patch` : see https://www.nexusmods.com/fallout4/articles/3431/ for details
     * `Survival difficulty`: The default is `Difficulty-Normal`.
 If you want an easier or harder damage levels, choose one of the other optional files
     * `90FPS No VSYNC` : If you run a high refresh rate monitor, this will disable vsync, and cap the framerate at 90.
 Edit the file for alternate values.
+Because DynaPerf dynamically adjusts shadow distance
     * `SKK Fast Start new game` : enable this to skip the intro sequence on a new game

 ### In Game Setup